ayushshrivastv/Scalable-cToken/README.md

 [![Solana Pay](https://img.shields.io/badge/Solana-Pay-9945FF)](https://solanapay.com/)
 [![Light Protocol](https://img.shields.io/badge/Light_Protocol-ZK_Compression-6A5ACD)](https://lightprotocol.com/)

 This project enables event organisers to mint digital POP tokens that can be claimed by attendees through a simple scan of a QR code.
 These tokens are not just symbolic; they represent verifiable, compressed assets living entirely on-chain, making them ideal for airdrops, community rewards, or credentialing at scale.

-For a detailed technical architecture and component flow diagrams, please refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) document.
+For a detailed technical architecture and component flow diagrams, please refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) document or [YouTube](https://youtu.be/V40mvlS0EkA?feature=shared)

 P.S.
 After 48 hours of coding, debugging, and more coffee than water—here’s the project.
 The backend isn’t quite where I want it yet—there’s still a lot of work ahead.